JanKazimir/vivinodb/README.md

 # Vivino Market Analysis
 This project is an analysis of a vivino dataset as part of a becode bootcamp exercise targeted at sql pratice.
+As an exercise, this project is pure SQL: python is used only for conveniently viewing the results, and composing charts.

 You can have a look at the result here: https://vivinodb-mdjjynuupbu4qgxkj3quxz.streamlit.app/